🌸 Book Now

 Composition Tips

-• Use foreground flowers to frame distant subjects
+• Use foreground flowers to frame distant subjects and garden features

-• Include people for scale and human interest
+• Include people for scale and human interest in parade shots

-• Capture macro details of individual blooms
+• Capture macro details of individual blooms — spring flowers are extraordinary up close

 Photography Etiquette

-• Stay on designated paths to protect plantings
+• Stay on designated paths to protect plantings and garden displays

-• Ask permission before photographing private gardens
+• Ask permission before photographing private garden owners

 • Respect "no photography" signs at specific locations